NuGet/NuGet.Client/docs/workflow.md

 #### Draft Pull Requests

 Draft pull requests are allowed, but should have a clear plan for transition to a review ready pull request.
-Draft pull requests will be closed within 30 days.

 ### Branching strategy